The Costs of Buying and Renovating an Older Home

 Interior Costs

-The upkeep costs for owning an older home are typically higher than owning a new home.
-New owners of older homes face higher upkeep costs than homeowners who have lived there for over a decade.
+The upkeep costs of owning an older home are typically higher than those of owning a new home.
+New owners of older homes face higher maintenance costs than homeowners who have lived in their homes for over a decade.
 According to the U.S. Census Bureau, between 2019 and 2021, 61% of older homeowners initiated improvement projects, spending an average of $4,100.

-The average cost of home improvement projects of older homeowners for a 2,000-square-foot home:
+The average cost of home improvement projects for older homeowners for a 2,000-square-foot home:

 Exterior Costs

-The most significant and common exterior replacement or renovation costs are doors, windows, and a roof.
+The most significant and common exterior replacement or renovation costs are for doors, windows, and roofs.
 The average cost of home improvement projects for older homeowners for a 2,000-square-foot home:

-• Window replacements: Window prices average $300 per window but vary greatly.
-The average cost of labor is around $40 an hour.
+Window replacements: Window prices average $300 per window but vary greatly.
+The average labor cost is around $40 per hour.

 Your financial life in a spreadsheet, automatically updated daily.
 Build your budget, now.